tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

 # Capstone Project - Web Portfolio
 ## Description
 You will create a personal portfolio site to showcase your work to potential employers and/or customers.
 The site must include examples of your work, contact information, and your resume.
 The examples should include at least three different things you've created; those could be projects or exercises from this or other classes, or work you've done on your own.
-An effective portfolio will highlight your *best work* that correlates to your career goals.
+An effective portfolio will highlight your *best work*, and that work should correlates to your career goals.

 Here are some example portfolios that were created by IGM students: